Photo: Christian Steiner

 Rorianne’s nearly annual solo programs at Sevenars (until she became the Executive Director) were described as "Impeccable" and "Stunning" (headlines, The Daily Hampshire Gazette), and as possessing "consummate artistry" (Union-News, Springfield, MA.) and "a wild range of expressiveness" (The Berkshire Eagle, MA).

-Among many labors of love have been Rorianne’s efforts to sustain Sevenars, now anticipating its 56th season.
+Among many labors of love have been Rorianne’s efforts to sustain Sevenars, now anticipating its 57th season in 2025.
 When not handling administrative and property-related hurdles, Rorianne continues performing and teaching privately.
 She left her position at the Manhattan School of Music Preparatory Division in 2005 after a rewarding decade of teaching talented youngsters piano, theory, ear training, and musicianship.

 A wearer of many hats, Rorianne also writes and speaks about music.
 She has given lectures (notably on Balakirev in conjunction with her Centaur recording), participated in panel discussions (including for Concert Artists Guild’s Schumann celebration at Symphony Space), and given masterclasses, including at Brooklyn College Conservatory in 2019 before the Covid-19 pandemic struck.
 She has also adjudicated regularly for auditions and competitions.
 Since 2006, she has reviewed for New York Concert Review; all reviews of her own recitals quoting from New York Concert Review are, of course, from several years prior to her writing for them!